kimbo-slicee/kimbo-slicee/README.md

 ### What I'm Doing

-- 🔭 Working on Websites
+- 🔭 Working on Websites & Mobiel Apps📲
-- 🌱 Learning Node.js & more
+- 🌱 Learning Node.js & more ...
 - 📫 How to contact me: mohammedelaouri@gmail.com (Email)

-### 🧰 Languages and Tools
+### 🛠 Languages and Tools

 <h3>👨‍💻 Programming and Markup Languages</h3>